reenhanced/gitreflow/README.md

 ```
     $ git reflow review
 ```
-If your code is approved, squash-merge to `base-branch` and delete the feature branch:
+If your code is approved, merge to `base-branch` and delete the feature branch:
 ```
     $ git reflow deliver
 ```